ppmarq1/ppmarq1/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning JavaScript, React & Redux;
+- 🌱 I’m currently learning JavaScript and Ruby;
 - 👨‍🎓 I’m studying and mentoring the new Students at @microverseinc ☺ ;
 - 💬 Ask me about anything, I am happy to help;